ModulrCloud/modulr-agent/README.md

 Finally, ROS is required.
 ROS 1 and ROS 2 are both supported.
 For ROS1, install Noetic as per [these installation instructions](https://wiki.ros.org/noetic/Installation/Ubuntu).
 For ROS2, we recommend using Kilted as the latest release ([installation instructions](https://docs.ros.org/en/kilted/Installation/Ubuntu-Install-Debs.html)), but earlier distros should also work.

-In addition to base ROS, a websocket bridge server is required:
+In addition to base ROS, a websocket bridge server is required for ROS 2 only:

 ```bash
 sudo apt install ros-$ROS_DISTRO-rosbridge-suite